-Please enjoy the following reflections on a night at Margo Maternity Clinic:
+Please enjoy my reflections on a night at Margo Maternity Clinic:

 After being haggled by bold men and looking death in the eye several times on the way to work, the clinic feels like a refuge.
 I welcome the familiar buzz of nurses chattering while they prepare their dinner and the tug on my scrubs of small girls wanting a ride on my back.
 The night shift always begins sitting on the benches beneath the “Benefits of Breastfeeding” mural, listening to conversations in Twi, trying to pick out the words and phrases that sound familiar.
 Ma Dorcas, the older midwife, lies on the bench, sleeping soundly despite the crackling cell phone blasting P-Square and Akon’s latest hiplife hit.
 Two fans shudder and shake, transforming the bare light bulb into a strobe light.
 The telltale honk of a taxi at the gate barely interrupts the conversation; only one nurse rises to let a car in.